alii/electron-webpack-obfuscation/README.md

 To start the app in development, run `yarn start-dev`.
 For compiling, run `yarn dist`.

+## Building

+To compile the app, we use `electron-builder`.
+It's very versatile and supports many operating systems.
+Additionally, it supports the publishing of apps to GitHub, Amazon AWS S3 or even custom servers.
+Building is simple, simply run `yarn dist` and wait for the magic to happen.
+You will see a folder called `dist` is created.
+You may delete this after the build process has completed.
+Your releases (installers, zips, dmgs, etc...) can be found under `release/`

 ### FAQ

 What's the best way to get this boilerplate in to my own repo?